symbiotic-engineering/Aquaculture/data/readme.md

 This folder contains all necessary data files for the Python handler and model including rasters of oceanic conditions, vectors of potential conflicts, and a vector file with the included state and federal waters.

 Due to space limitations on GitHub, these files are hosted externally on Zenodo and must be downloaded separately.
-The current files can be downloaded from [Zenodo](https://zenodo.org) and placed in this directory with the following paths:
+The current files can be downloaded from [Zenodo](https://zenodo.org/records/10140826) but may have minor deviations from those initially used in published results due to additional pre-processing and scaling.
+Once downloaded, the files should be placed in this directory with the following paths:

     ### Conditions
     /data/Surface Currents m-s (NODP 2016).tif